 - Use our interactive map to find your catchment primary school

 - You can also use the map to research other city schools

 - Then find out more about school transport and any pupil benefits which you may be entitled to

-You can also use the maps below to see schools in your local area at a glance:
+You can also use the PDFs below to see schools in your local area at a glance.

 - Read the school's most recent Ofsted report

-- If your child has special educational needs (SEN) that cannot be met at a mainstream school, then you may need the support of the Special Educational Needs Service
+- If your child has special educational needs (SEN) that cannot be met at a mainstream school, then you can get support from the Special Educational Needs Service

 - Think about how your child will get to and from school; it is your responsibility to make sure your child can get to and from school.
 For more information and advice, please visit The School Transport page

 - Some secondary schools offer specialist places such as for performing arts or technology, and your child may need to take a test if you are applying for one of these places.
 Ask yourself whether your child has an aptitude for the subject being tested

 If a school has a history of over-subscription and you do not meet the higher criteria, you are unlikely to be offered a place there.
 Generally, the further away from the school you live, the less likely you will be offered a place.